 After St Paul’s, Andrew studied at King’s (1982-86) and the UCL Eastman Dental Institute (1989-90).
 He is now a leading restorative dentist and prosthodontist, clinical academic, charity trustee and strategic board adviser.

 With a focus on excellence and innovation in clinical dentistry and dental education, Andrew has provided quality care for patients with complex oral health needs and contributed to the training of postgraduates and NHS trainees for over thirty years.

 Andrew is in private practice in central London’s Harley Street.
 He has a special interest in caring for patients with worn teeth and is Co-Editor of the British Dental Journal’s textbook on Tooth Wear.

-He is also Emeritus Professor of Restorative Dentistry and Dental Education at the UCL Eastman Dental Institute and formerly Consultant in Restorative Dentistry at UCLH and Pro-Vice-Provost at UCL having been a clinical academic at the Eastman since 1990.
+He is also Chair of Trustees at the Academy of Medical Royal Colleges and Emeritus Professor at the UCL Eastman Dental Institute and formerly Consultant in Restorative Dentistry at UCLH and Pro-Vice-Provost at UCL.

 What guidance would you give to your younger self on the day you left St Paul’s?